netifi-proteus/proteus-httpgateway/README.md

 # proteus-httpgateway

-An API Gateway that allows bridging HTTP into Proteus.
+An API Gateway that allows bridging HTTP with Proteus.

+## What is Proteus?

+## Bugs and Feedback
+For bugs, questions, and discussions please use the [Github Issues](https://github.com/netifi-proteus/proteus-httpgateway/issues).

 ## License
 Copyright 2018 [Netifi Inc.](https://www.netifi.com)